Official-Codaisseur-Graduate/lookbackr-server/README.md

 # Api Resources

 User can test the following endpoints in the backend by making requests via httpie to either your local server `localhost:5000` or the heroku server `https://salty-shelf-72145.herokuapp.com`
-## Note:
+#### Note:
 This heroku server link may not be valid by the time you test.
 If thats the case be sure to setup your heroku server <instructions on how to do so can be seen on THINGS TO NOTE BEFORE TESTING ENDPOINTS point 4.>.
 Furthermore, examples on how to make request (via your localserver) are illustrated below the respective endpoints.

 ## THINGS TO NOTE BEFORE TESTING ENDPOINTS:
 1. Make sure to have the httpie module installed first before testing.
 Use `npm install httpie` to install the relevant module.

 2. If your testing locally, make sure to have your postgres database set-up and properly linked via sequelize.
-The standard format used for this project was `docker run -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=secret -d postgres`
+Setting up a postgres database using the standard format used in this project was `docker run -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=secret -d postgres` simply copy and paste to your terminal if you want to keep it simple.

 3. Dont forget to start the server using the command `npm start` before making requests.

-4. If you want so switch testing from the heroku server, make sure to set-up your heroku server via your terminal as follows; - Use the command `heroku login` to log in,
+4. If you want so switch testing from the heroku server, make sure to set-up your heroku server via your terminal as follows;
+- Use the command `heroku login` to log in,
 - Use the command `heroku create --region eu` to create a heroku app (NOTE: a heroku link will be given - for example `https://salty-shelf-72145.herokuapp.com` - be sure to keep this for later.)
 - Use the command `git push heroku master` to build your heroku app using the app version on the master git repository
 - Use the command `heroku open` to open your app.